UrjalaCoder/MNIST_Network/README.md

   * [numpy](https://github.com/numpy/numpy) Used for matrix and vector calculations.
 (Version 1.15.4)
   * [matplotlib](https://github.com/matplotlib/matplotlib) Used to display images.
 (Version 3.0.2)

-All of them can be installed using `pip install`.
+All of them can be installed automagically by running `pip install -r requirements.txt` in the root directory, assuming you have an appropriate version of Python and pip.